-The combination of a small beam size from a field emission-sourced microprobe, together with the low accelerating potentials necessary for analysis of sub-micrometer phases, introduces a number of issues that must be addressed (Gopon et al., 2013, 2015).
-These include but are not limited to problems with the generation of low energy X-ray lines, difficulty in aiming the electron beam, increased sample damage and enhanced sensitivity to surface contamination, and issues with secondary fluorescence.
+potentials necessary for analysis of sub-micrometer phases, introduces several issues that must be addressed (Gopon et al. 2013, 2015).
+These include but are not limited to problems with the generation of low-energy X-ray lines, difficulty in aiming the electron beam, increased sample damage and enhanced sensitivity to surface contamination, and issues with secondary fluorescence.

-210 Issues at low accelerating voltage due to bonding effects changing the X-ray generation 211 characteristics of a sample (especially for the L lines of transition metals), have been noted by a 212 number of researchers (McSwiggen, 2014; Heikinheimo et al., 2016; Buse and Kearns, 2018), 213 with numerous techniques being developed to mitigate these issues.
-In previous studies, the 214 authors used the Fe Ll lines for low voltage work for measurement of Fe in Fe-Si alloys (Gopon 215 et al., 2013, 2017).
-However, because of the low count rates of this X-ray line, the relatively low 216 abundance of Fe in these samples compared to the previous study, and the presence of appreciable amounts of Mg in pyroxenes (the II Mg $K\alpha^2$ peak interferes on the Fe Ll peak), the 217 218 Fe La peak was used instead in combination with careful standard matching for the analysis of 219 iron.
+Issues at low accelerating voltage due to bonding effects changing the X-ray generation characteristics of a sample (especially for the L lines of transition metals), have been noted by several researchers (McSwiggen 2014; Heikinheimo et al. 2016; Buse and Kearns 2018), with numerous techniques being developed to mitigate these issues.
+In previous studies, the authors used the FeL/ lines for low-voltage work for measurement of Fe in Fe-Si alloys (Gopon et al. 2013, 2017).
+However, because of the low-count rates of this X-ray line, the relatively low abundance of Fe in these samples compared to the previous study, and the presence of appreciable amounts of Mg in pyroxenes (the II MgKa2 peak interferes on the FeL/ peak), the FeLa peak was used instead in combination with careful standard matching for the analysis of iron.

 Environmental and user-induced vibrations were noted to cause shifts in the beam position during analysis.
 Therefore, analyses were conducted in the evening, to reduce the effect of environmental vibrations and motion of the machine operator was limited during analysis.
 Spectrometer motion during the analysis was also noted to cause the beam to drift (up to ~50 nm for the parameter used here) from the intended analysis position.
-This drift is thought to be

-225 caused by electromagnetic interference from the spectrometer motors (personal communications 226 with CAMECA Inst.) and has been noted in all FEG-EPMAs the authors tested (four CAMECA 227 instruments and four JEOL).
-CAMECA instruments were found to generally have half of the 228 drift compared to other manufacturers (Gopon et al., 2014).
-Therefore, an effort was made by the 229 authors to limit spectrometer motion during the course of the analysis and the spectrometers were 230 operated in synchronous mode, meaning that during operation spectrometers move and count in 231 tandem.
-Secondary standards were run at the beginning of each day of measurement to test the 232 validity of our calibrations.
+This drift is thought to be caused by electromagnetic interference from the spectrometer motors (personal communications with CAMECA Inst.) and has been noted in all FEG-EPMAs the authors tested (four CAMECA instruments and four JEOL).
+CAMECA instruments were found to generally have half of the drift compared to other manufacturers (Gopon et al. 2014).
+Therefore, an effort was made by the authors to limit spectrometer motion during the course of the analysis and the spectrometers move and count in tandem.
+Secondary standards were run at the beginning of each day of measurement to test the validity of our calibrations.

-233 In HR-EPMA we use a highly focused electron beam at low accelerating potentials.
-This 234 means that while the same number of electrons interact with the sample, as in more traditional 235 EPMA, the flux is much higher.
-This increased flux means that the potential for sample damage 236 is also increased (Gopon et al., 2013).
-For this reason, a relatively low beam current of 10nA was 237 used in our analyses.
-An additional complication of operating at low accelerating potentials is that the smaller interaction volume means that any surface contamination will have a larger 238 239 effect on the resultant analysis, as well as have a greater proportional affect in decelerating the 240 electron beam (Gopon et al., 2015).
-To minimize this contamination all samples were thoroughly cleaned in a series of alcohol baths, a liquid nitrogen cold trap was used to minimize carbon 241 242 buildup during analysis, and oil-free scroll pumps were used in the instrument.
+In HR-EPMA we use a highly focused electron beam at low accelerating potentials.
+This means that while the same number of electrons interact with the sample, as in more traditional EPMA, the flux is much higher.
+This increased flux means that the potential for sample damage is also increased (Gopon et al. 2013).
+For this reason, a relatively low beam current of 10 nA was used in our analyses.
+An additional complication of operating at low accelerating potentials is that the smaller interaction volume means that any surface contamination will have a larger effect on the resultant analysis, as well as have a greater proportional effect in de-